 The event would take place on the summer solstice, June 21, and would be called Fête De La Musique.
 (In French, the name means both “festival of music” and “make music”.)

 Amazingly enough, this dream has come true.
 The Fête has turned into a true national holiday: Paris shuts down on the summer solstice and musicians take over.
 Almost 8% of the country (5 million people) have played an instrument or sung in public for the Fête de la Musique, and 64% of the country (43 million people) comes out each year to listen.

 Three decades later, the holiday has spread throughout the world and is now celebrated in more than 800 cities in 120 different countries.

-Make Music Day Australia began in 2018 with the funding and resources of the Australian Music Association (AMA), via its partner the NAMM Foundation (US based).
+Make Music Day Australia began in 2018 with the funding and resources of the Australian Music Association (AMA), via its partner the NAMM Foundation and the Make Music Alliance.
+We also welcome our significant local presenting partner APRA AMCOS and The Live Music Office.
 The event saw over 100 events in 80 locations register an event on the Make Music Day Australia website.
-These numbers were doubled in 2019 and the program of events was truly national.
-We embark on Make Music Australia 2020 with the vision of going even bigger!
+These numbers doubled in 2019 and again in 2020 when online events became a feature and the program of events was truly national.
+We embark on Make Music Australia 2021 with the vision of going even bigger!

 We are now working to progress the Make Music Day Australia program and build greater awareness of the initiative on a national level.

 Each year we aim to develop an events program created by a community of music makers all over Australia.
 We also host social media to build community awareness of the program and the opportunities provided for making music.

 Website Support & unique URL’s for particular events of scale can be accessed as a resource for bigger organisations wanting to host Make Music Day events.